-(2) PERMITTED USES.
+(2) PERMITTED AND PROHIBITED USES.
+(Recreated 03/11/2019)

+- (a) Permitted Uses:

-(a) Single Family Residence.
+- (i) Single Family Residence.

-- (b) Temporary structures and uses incidental to construction. - (c) Accessory Uses. - (d) Farming, the keeping of livestock, truck gardening, and nursery operations; except within a shoreline buffer zone. - (e) Municipal.
+- (ii) Temporary structures and uses incidental to construction.

+- (iii) Accessory Uses.

+- (iv) Farming, the keeping of livestock, truck gardening, and nursery operations; except within a shoreline buffer zone.

+- (v) Municipal.

+- (b) Prohibited Uses:

+- (i) No lot within the Village shall be used for the parking, location or accommodation of more than one camp trailer, motor home or other vehicle designed for human habitation.

+- (ii) No camp trailer, motor home, trailer or other vehicle shall be used for human habitation within the village.